World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 For comparison, I just finished a variant Inversia: remove all water, invert, ending with the exact same "dry" topography as Inversia... but then pouring all our Earth's water back onto it.
 The result?
 Utterly alien coastlines.
 The only land is the deepest bits of our oceans--the abysses and trenches.
 Call it Abyssia.
 It's hard to calculate the volume of those inverted sea basins, but they're deep.
 Shocked me just how much high the flood went.
 Less than half the land area of Earth!
 Brings home just how much water Earth has.
 A bit more, or a bit less vigorous tectonics, and we'd have a world-sea.
 I just finished Abyssia, but then it had so little land it was quicker to map!
 Paddling in the baby pool until I learn to swim.

-In contrast, Inversia has 2.3 times as much land as Earth, over five times as much as Abyssia.
+In contrast, Inversia well over twice much (icefree) land as Earth, over five times as much as Abyssia.
 I'm roughing in Arctica, Greenland and the American Oceans right now; a few regional tours may appear this year.
 But this planet will be a long, long haul.
 I'm still not sure how much of the Antarctic highlands around 40-50° south will glaciate.
 A lot, but like Ice Age Earth?
 Not so sure.
-It's dry country, and high up.
+It's cold, and high up, but dry.
+I'm guessing Inversia's surface is about 60-61% land, 35-36% sea, and around 4% ice.
+But details may change.

 AIR PRESSURE